tinacms/tina.io/content/docs/self-hosted/existing-site.md

 ### Choosing a Database Adapter

-Out of the box, TinaCMS provides two database adapters in the init workflow: "Redis" (VercelKV) & "MongoDB".
+TinaCMS provides two database adapters in the init workflow: "Redis" (VercelKV) & "MongoDB".
 Learn more about Database Adapters [here](/docs/reference/self-hosted/database-adapter/overview/).

 ### What the init command does

 The init commands does the following:

-- Sets up pages/tina/[...routes].{ts,js} to handle TinaCMS GraphQL and authentication requests
+- Sets up pages/tina/[...routes].{ts,js} to handle TinaCMS GraphQL and auth requests
 - Sets up tina/database.{ts,js} to handle the database
-  - Adds the Github Git provider
+  - Configures the GitHub Git provider
-  - Adds the chosen database adapter
+  - Configures the database adapter
-- Adds the AuthJS authentication provider to your config file
+- Configures the TinaCMS Auth.js auth provider
 - Installs any dependencies needed for the chosen Git provider, database adapter, and authentication provider

 ### After the init command

 Once the init command finishes **make sure to copy the environment variables** that are printed in the terminal.
 You will also need to add these to your hosting provider.

-After that the `dev` and `build` commands should be ready for use
+After these steps are completed the `dev` and `build` commands should be ready for use

-## Manually configuring the Self-hosted backend
+## Manually configuring the self-hosted backend

 ### 1. Choose a Git provider, database adapter, and authentication provider

-You will need to choose a [Git provider](/docs/reference/self-hosted/git-provider/overview/), [database adapter](/docs/reference/self-hosted/database-adapter/overview/), and [authentication provider](/docs/reference/self-hosted/authentication-provider/overview/).
+You will need to choose a [Git provider](/docs/reference/self-hosted/git-provider/overview/), [database adapter](/docs/reference/self-hosted/database-adapter/overview/), and [auth provider](/docs/reference/self-hosted/authentication-provider/overview/).
 You can use any of the providers we have created or you can create your own.
-In the example below we will use GitHub, VercelKV, and Next Auth.
+In the example below we will use GitHub, Vercel KV, and the TinaCMS Auth.js provider.

 ### 2. Install the dependencies